 - Water: good ol’ water!
 Use filtered if you have it.

 How to Make Mint Syrup

-Making homemade simple syrup truly is one of the easiest ways to add flavor to DIY beverages.
+Making homemade latte syrup truly is one of the easiest ways to add flavor to DIY beverages.
 It requires only a saucepan and a little simmering before you have a wonderful sweet syrup.

 Combine water, sugar, and fresh mint sprigs or leaves in a saucepan.
 Bring the saucepan to a simmer, stirring occasionally, until the sugar is dissolved.
 Let it simmer for about two to three minutes; it doesn’t need to be at a rolling boil.

 Remove the saucepan from the heat and let the simple syrup cool slightly with the mint in the syrup.
 Taste-test it to see how strong the mint flavor is.
 The longer the mint steeps in the syrup, the more flavor will infuse, so let it sit until your taste buds are happy.